mgsloan/Haskell-Re-Syntaxed/instanceTemplates.md

     write), by making it a language feature, we can conquer the majority of the useful / reasonable TH design space.

+  - Compared to the power and complexity of TH, this feature is very simple.

 Not avoiding TH
 ---------------